-Each public meeting convened by City Council or the CSC opens with an agendized Public Comments section to provide an opportunity for members of the public to address the Commission and City Council, and to comment on the funding process and recommendations.
+Each public meeting convened by City Council or the CSC opens with an agendized Public Comments section to provide an opportunity for members of the public to address the Commission and City Council and to comment on the funding process and recommendations.
+This plan is currently in draft state and public comments will be included in the final version before submission to HUD.